The canonical ring of a stacky curve: Inductive theorem: by order of stacky point

 span $R$ over $R'$.
 The elements $y_{i,e_i}$ minimally generate $R$ over $R'$. \item [(c)] Equip $k[y] = k[y_{i,e_i}]_{i \in J}$ and $k[x]$ with any graded monomial order and $k[y,x] = k[y]\otimes k[x]$ with the block order.
 Let $R=k[y,x]/I$.
 Then

-where $z$ ranges over generators of $R$. \item [(d)] Suppose $\init_{\prec} I'$ is minimally generated by quadratics and that for all $i \in J$, we have $e_i > \deg z$ for any generator $z$ of $R'$.
+where $g$ ranges over generators of $R$.
+Any set of relations in $I$ with these leading terms together with a Gr\"obner basis for $I'$ yield a Gr\"obner basis for $I$. \item [(d)] Suppose $\init_{\prec}(I')$ is minimally generated by quadratics and that for all $i \in J$, we have $e_i > \deg z$ for any generator $z$ of $R'$.
 Then any set of minimal generators for $I'$ together with any set of relations in $I$ with leading terms as in (c) minimally generate $I$. \item[(e)] $(\XX,J)$ is admissible. \end{enumerate} \end{theorem}

 \begin{proof} Let $D=K_{\XX}+\Delta$ and $D'=K_{\XX'}+\Delta$ be the canonical divisors of $(\XX,\Delta)$ and $(\XX',\Delta)$, respectively.
 For $d \geq 0$, let

 Let

 Because $\XX,\XX'$ have a common coarse space $X=X'$ and